rmraya/Swordfish/README.md

 ### Subscriptions

-Ready to use installers and technical support for Swordfish are available as yearly subscriptions at [Maxprograms Online Store](https://www.maxprograms.com/store/buy.html).

 The version of Swordfish included in the official installers from [Maxprograms Download Page](https://www.maxprograms.com/downloads/index.html) can be used at no cost for 30 days requesting a free Evaluation Key.

+Personal Subscription Keys are available in  [Maxprograms Online Store](https://www.maxprograms.com/store/buy.html).
+Subscription Keys cannot be shared or transferred to different machines.

 Subscription version includes unlimited email support at tech@maxprograms.com